Possibilities are all around you.

 Making a difference, changing what is to what can be, depends on our willingness to believe in “as many as six impossible things before breakfast…” or lunch or in the middle of a meeting.

 Inspiration for possibilities

 We can always do better.
-Two books that I read in 2018 inspired me to believe in the possibilities of excellence in myself and in our work places.
+Two books inspired me to believe in the possibilities of excellence in myself and workplaces.

-Ed Catmull (co-founder of Pixar Animation Studios) showed me in Creativity, Inc: Overcoming the Unseen Forces That Stand in the Way of True Inspiration what is possible when we have deep conversations and the value the creativity in each other and our collective work.
+Ed Catmull (co-founder of Pixar Animation Studios) showed me in Creativity, Inc: Overcoming the Unseen Forces That Stand in the Way of True Inspiration what is possible when we have deep conversations value the creativity in each person and our collective work.